Habtamu-ai/Election_Analysis/README.md

 The analysis of the election show that:
 - There were **369,711** votes cast in the election.

-- The candidates were:
+The candidates were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane

--The candidate rsults were:
+ The candidate rsults were:
  - Charles Casper Stockham recived 23.0% of the vote and 85,213 number of votes.
  - Diana DeGette recived 73.8% of the vote and 272,892 number of votes.
  - Raymon Anthony Doane recived 3.1% of the vote and 11,606 number of votes.

- -The winner of the election was:
+  The winner of the election was:
   - **Diana DeGette**, who received **73.8%** of the vote and 272,892 number of votes.

 ## Challenge Overview